ms-fadaei/async-tasks-runner/README.md

 [![Github Actions CI][github-actions-ci-src]][github-actions-ci-href]
 [![License][license-src]][license-href]

-> Super tiny (< 1kb gzipped), side-effect free, tree shakable, zero dependencies, and fully typed Tasks Runner.
+> tiny (~ 1kb gzipped), side-effect free, tree shakable, zero dependencies, and fully typed Tasks Runner.
 Run your tasks in parallel, serial & pipeline in a more complicated and performant way.

 With this module you can run your tasks in 3 different ways: